fscs/prototool/README.md

 Options:
   -l, --lang <LANG>    Under which language the post should be created [default: de] -e, --edit [<EDIT>]  Open the post for editing.
-Optionally takes the editor to use, falls back to $EDITOR otherwise -h, --help           Print help
+Optionally takes the editor to use, falls back to $EDITOR otherwise -f, --force          Force creation, even if a file already exist -h, --help           Print help

 # prototool gen